nasa-itc/syn/README.md

 These may also be reconfigured, or passed in elsewhere.
 How this is accomplished may also be changed per mission SYNOPSIS needs to be integrated into.
 In this example, these two paths are utilized for resetting the database, and the component.
 It is up to the user to determine the persistance of the database file, file locations, and how components would need to be reset.

 ## Component Usage
 The SYN component is initalized as with other components within the SYN_AppInit function.
-For this example, memory is located within this function, as well as the initialization of the SYNOPSIS Library.
+For this example, memory is allocated within this function, as well as the initialization of the SYNOPSIS Library.

-The SYN component has all of the default command codes as the sample component.
-However additional components have been added in order to manually utilize the SYNOPSIS library.
-These commands are as follows:

 # Default Command Codes
 * SYN_NOOP_CC
 * SYN_RESET_COUNTERS_CC
-* SYN_ENABLE_CC
-* SYN_DIABLE_CC
-* SYN_CONFIG_CC

 # SYN Component Example Command Codes
 * SYN_ADD_DATA_CC - Add individual data components to SYNOPSIS (8 total)